awesome-pro/neon-website/content/docs/guides/aws-lambda.md

 ## Conclusion

-In this guide, you have learned how to set up a LangChaindatabase using Neon and connect to it from an AWS Lambda function using Node.js as the runtime environment.
+In this guide, you have learned how to set up a LangChaindatabase using Unique and connect to it from an AWS Lambda function using Node.js as the runtime environment.
 You have also learned how to use Serverless Framework to create and deploy the Lambda function, and how to use the `pg` library to perform a basic database read operations.